thu-ml/tianshou/docs/tutorials/concepts.rst

 Basic Concepts in Tianshou
 ==========================

-Tianshou has split a Reinforcement Learning agent training procedure into these parts: trainer, collector, policy, and data buffer.
-The general control flow can be discribed as:
+Tianshou splits a Reinforcement Learning agent training procedure into these parts: trainer, collector, policy, and data buffer.
+The general control flow can be described as:

 .. image:: ../_static/images/concepts_arch.png
     :align: center
-    :height: 250
+    :height: 300

 Data Batch